vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 by substitution.
 But, this is obviously false.
 So, what gives?

 We can get partway to an answer by putting the word 'a' back into the equation (no pun intended).
-Rāma is equal, not to "descendant", but to "*a* descendant".
+Rāma is equal, not to "son", but to "*a* son".
 The indefinite article 'a' indicates that the word it modifies refers ambiguously.
 So, we need a way to account for this ambiguity in our theory.

-One way to do this is to treat the word "descendant" as a predicate; more like the word "is" than the word "Rāma".
-Let's represent this predicate as "x descendant y" which is true if x is the descendant of y.
-With this, we can symbolize the original English sentence, "Rāma is Raghu's descendant" as:
+One way to do this is to treat the word "son" as a predicate; more like the word "is" than the word "Rāma".
+Let's represent this predicate as "x son y" which is true if x is the son of y.
+With this, we can symbolize the original English sentence, "Rāma is Daśaratha's son" as:

 <div>
-rāma descendant raghu
+rāma son daśaratha
 </div>
 {: .quote .example}
 Example (1.5a)
 {: .examplecaption}

-What if we want to keep it ambiguous whose descendant Rāma is?
-We can just replace 'raghu' with a variable:
+What if we want to keep it ambiguous whose son Rāma is?
+We can just replace `daśaratha` with a variable:

 <div>
-rāma descendant x
+rāma son x
 </div>
 {: .quote .example}
 Example (1.5b)
 {: .examplecaption}

 This is pretty close to a working solution.
-One subtle issue, though, is that we haven't specified the scope of the variable 'x'.
+One subtle issue, though, is that we haven't specified the scope of the variable `x`.

-Take, for instance, the sentence "a person is a descendant."
-We could interpret this in at least two ways: (1) some specific person is someone's descendant or (2) every person is someone's descendant.
+Take, for instance, the sentence "a man is a son."
+We could interpret this in at least two ways: (1) some specific man is someone's son or (2) every man is someone's son.
 We can fix this by specifying which interpretation we mean:

 <div>
-(some person) descendant (some y) <br>
+(some man) son (some y) <br>
-(every person) descendant (some y)
+(every man) son (some y)
 </div>
 {: .quote .example}
 Example (1.6a-b)